ProjectRecommend/docs/design-docs/Suraj/SRS_Suraj.md

 in your computer locally.
 This document describes Full system but it's emphasis is on Core part of system aka recommendation system

-TODO - add component diagram here

 ## 1.2 Document Conventions

-- TBD
+- TBD - to be decided
+- WIP - work in progress

 ## 1.3 Intended Audience and Reading Suggestions

 This document is intended for Developers, Software architects, Testers, Project managers and Documentation Writers.

-TODO - make it more clear
+But anyone with programming background and some experience with UML can understand this document.

 ## 1.4 Product Scope